abdulrahman-b0/HijrahDateTime/README.md

 }
 ```

-You can also adds other serializers for the other datetime classes in the same way.
+You can also add other serializers for the other datetime classes in the same way.
 Or you can use `HijrahChronoSerializersModule` class that registers all serializers for all library datetime classes, and allows you to customize the formatters.
 For example:

 ```kotlin
 // Code omitted for brevity